-On May 17, 2012 (77 FR 29391), the U.S. Nuclear Regulatory Commission (NRC or the Commission) issued for public comment four (4) draft regulatory guides (DGs), DG-1285, “An Approach for Probabilistic Risk Assessment in Risk-Informed Decisions on Plant-Specific Changes to the Licensing Basis,” (proposed Revision 3 of Regulatory Guide [RG] 1.174); DG-1286, “An Approach for Plant-Specific, Risk-Informed Decisionmaking: Inservice Testing,” (proposed Revision 1 of RG 1.175); DG 1287, “An Approach for Plant-Specific, Risk-Informed Decisionmaking: Technical Specifications” (proposed Revision 2 of RG 1.177); and DG-1288, “An Approach for Plant-Specific Risk-Informed Decisionmaking for Inservice Inspection of Piping” (proposed Revision 2 of RG 1.178) in the Federal Register for a 30 day public comment period.
-The NRC is extending the public comment period for these DGs from June 29, 2012 to August 13, 2012.
+The U.S. Nuclear Regulatory Commission (NRC or the Commission) is issuing for public comment four (4) draft regulatory guides (DGs), DG-1285, “An Approach for Probabilistic Risk Assessment in Risk-Informed Decisions on Plant-Specific Changes to the Licensing Basis,” (proposed Revision 3 of Regulatory Guide [RG] 1.174); DG-1286, “An Approach for Plant-Specific, Risk-Informed Decisionmaking: Inservice Testing,” (proposed Revision 1 of RG 1.175); DG 1287, “An Approach for Plant-Specific, Risk-Informed Decisionmaking: Technical Specifications” (proposed Revision 2 of RG 1.177); and DG-1288, “An Approach for Plant-Specific Risk-Informed Decisionmaking for Inservice Inspection of Piping” (proposed Revision 2 of RG 1.178).
 These guides describe methods the NRC staff considers acceptable for plant-specific, risk-informed decisionmaking on specific licensee activities.

 You may access information and comment submissions related to this document, which the NRC possesses and are publicly available, by searching on http://www.regulations.gov under Docket ID NRC-2012-0110.
 You may submit comments by any of the following methods: